pingcap/docs-tidb-operator/en/restore-from-aws-s3-using-br.md

     kubectl create secret generic ${secret_name} --namespace=${namespace} --from-file=tls.crt=${cert_path} --from-file=tls.key=${key_path} --from-file=ca.crt=${ca_path}
     ```

 * `.spec.tableFilter`: BR only restores tables that match the [table filter rules](https://docs.pingcap.com/tidb/stable/table-filter/).
 This field can be ignored by default.
-If not configured, BR restores all schemas except the system schemas.
+If the field is not configured, BR restores all schemas except the system schemas.

     > **Note:**
     >